rmscode/binary-garden/docs/hardware/dell-emc/S4048-ON/os9-logging.md

     - Adding and deleting of users.
     - User access and configuration changes to the security and crypto parameters (not the key information but the crypto configuration).

+To view the audit logs, use the `show logging auditlog` command.
+Security logs are viewed using the `show logging` command.

 ## Configuring a syslog server

 !!! abstract "ToDo"